dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 <a name="PowerBIEmbedded"></a>
 TIME PERMITTING - Display Temperature Data with Power BI Embedded
 ---

+***AS OF FEBRUARY 2017, THERE ARE SOME ISSUES WITH THE POWERBI-CLI THAT MAY PREVENT YOU FROM SUCCESSFULLY COMPLETING THIS SECTION.
+FEEL FREE TO PROCEED, BUT BE AWARE YOU MAY ENCOUNTER ISSUES.
+AS THE ISSUES WITH POWERBI-CLI ARE RESOLVED, THIS SECTION WILL BE UPDATED TO REFLECT THOSE CHANGES.***

 In this task, we'll walk through publishing a pre-created Power BI report into a Power BI collection and Workspace in your Azure Subscription.
 You can learn more about Power BI Embedded here: <a target="_blank" href="https://azure.microsoft.com/en-us/services/power-bi-embedded/">azure.microsoft.com/en-us/services/power-bi-embedded/</a>